DevilCoders/Artificial-intelligence-like-Codex-ChatGPT-/README.md

 ## Disclaimer

 This project provides a reproducible template but does **not** ship the actual training datasets or trained checkpoints.
 You are responsible for sourcing data, validating licenses, and provisioning the large-scale compute necessary to train an AI coding assistant.

+### Dataset release toolkit

+The `/docs` directory now includes production-grade guidance for curating, validating, and distributing a multi-billion record open source code corpus suitable for training AI systems across application development, infrastructure, data engineering, and security workflows.
+Use the provided playbooks, schema reference, and release checklist to operationalise dataset builds.
+Sample CSV/JSONL shards in `/data` demonstrate the canonical schema, metadata richness, and partitioning strategy expected in production releases.